microsoft/pxt-calliope/docs/device/servo.md

 })
 ```

-* When powered by USB, make sure that the servo moves when you tilt the board.
-* When powered by batteries **only**, make sure that the servo moves when you tilt the board.
+* Test with both power sources and make sure that the servo moves when you tilt the board:
+>* Connected with USB.
+>* Powered by batteries **only** and not connected with USB.

 ## Calibrating

-Using the [servo calibrator program](/examples/servo-calibrator) to determine the best angles to use in your make.
+Use the [servo calibrator](/projects/servo-calibrator) program to determine the best angles to use for your make.

 ## Troubleshooting

-If your servo seems to sutter and stay stuck at a particular position, it means that it is not receiving enough power.
+If your servo seems to stutter and remain stuck at a particular position, it means that it's not receiving enough power.
 This is probably due to a weak connection or low battery level.
-Check each connection and check your batteries.
+Make sure that each connection is good and check your batteries.